czielinski/hanzifreq/README.md

 # Chinese Character Frequency Counter

 These script allows one to analyze character frequencies in Chinese texts.
-This might be helpful for Chinese language learners to prioritize on common characters.
+This might be helpful for Chinese language learners to prioritize common characters when learning how to write.

 ### Download the Chinese Wikipedia

-One good and large language corpus is the Chinese Wikipedia, which you can download from https://dumps.wikimedia.org/zhwiki/latest/zhwiki-latest-pages-articles.xml.bz2.
+One large language corpus is the Chinese Wikipedia, which you can download from `https://dumps.wikimedia.org/zhwiki/latest/zhwiki-latest-pages-articles.xml.bz2`.
+However, the scripts can be also used for other Chinese text corpora which are in plain text format and encoded as `UTF-8`.
+The scripts will remove all non-Chinese characters and then calculate their frequencies.

+Due to its encyclopedic nature, the character frequencies in Wikipedia vary from other sources such as novels or classical poetry.
+For example characters such as `年` (year), `月` (month) and `日` (day) occur more frequent than in many other text corpora.

 ### Split large input files into smaller ones